apache/sqoop/docs/src/site/sphinx/Upgrade.rst

 Upgrading Server
 ================

-As Sqoop server is using a database repository for persisting sqoop entities such as the connector configurables, driver configurable, links and jobs, the repository schema might need to be updated as part of the server upgrade.
+As Sqoop server is using a database repository for persisting sqoop entities such as the connector, driver, links and jobs the repository schema might need to be updated as part of the server upgrade.
+In addition the configs and inputs described by the various connectors and the driver may also change with a new server version and might need a data upgrade.

 There are two ways how to upgrade Sqoop entities in the repository, you can either execute upgrade tool or configure the sqoop server to perform all necessary upgrades on start up.

 It's strongly advised to back up the repository before moving on to next steps.
 Backup instructions will vary depending on the repository implementation.
 For example, using MySQL as a repository will require a different back procedure than Apache Derby.
 Please follow the repositories' backup procedure.